Writing Excuses 8.33: Making Non-Human Characters Relatable

 We talk about our strategies, and we cover examples from Iain Banks’ Look to Windward, Vernor Vinge’s A Fire Upon the Deep, and of course from our own work, including Kiss Me Twice, I Am Not a Serial Killer, and The Body Politic.

-Immediately Discarded Negative Example, Because the Rathole is Just Too Deep: The 1977 Star Wars Christmas Special
+Immediately Discarded Negative Example, Because the Rathole is Just Too Deep: The 1977 Star Wars Christmas Special.

-Writing Prompt: Depict a conversation between members of a non-human species who do something besides talk.
+Homework: Depict a conversation between members of a non-human species who do something besides talk.